 Today I will step away a little bit from beauty and discuss another passion: travel, and more important what is the proper travel etiquette that will help you have a more enjoyable journey.
 There are more people travelling (either for work or fun), the airports are getting crowder and the sits on the plane are getting smaller, perfect recipe to have people on edge and ready for an argument at any time.

-We know that travel can be stressful and energy draining but I think if me make small changes in how we behave, it can a lot better for your a your fellow travellers.
-So here are my 10 tips to be a better traveller:
+We know that travel can be stressful and energy draining but I think if me make small changes in how we behave, it can a lot better for you and your fellow travelers.
+So here are my 10 tips to be a better traveler:

 AT THE AIRPORT

 Be prepare for security: we know that going through security is a pain in the behind, but there is nothing we can do to avoid it, so let’s try to make it easier for you: be prepared, take your belt, coins etc. before arriving to the security station, have your electronics at hand easy to get out as well as your liquids.
 This will help to speed the process and avoid the nagging from the security guard.

 Don’t take your belongings and put them back on immediately.
 Take your belongings, move to the end of the conveyor belt and get out of people’s way so they can grab their bag.
 It’s courteous to move to a bench or to a spot away from the horde of people to reassemble your gear/clothes before you move onto the gate.

 Stand on the right, walk on the left: Moving sidewalk are a great thing when you have to walk a lot.
 But it serves multiple purposes, to rest if you don’t want to walk long distances but also help you to walk faster.
 Like we do in the highway if you don’t want to walk or you are doing it very slowly, stand on the right side of the belt so you leave room for people in a hurry on the left.
 Win-win.